Dmytro Bohdanov

-Dmytro Volodymyrovych Bohdanov (Дмитро Володимирович Богданов; born 6 March 2007) is a Ukrainian professional footballer who plays as a forward for German club Union Berlin.
+Dmytro Volodymyrovych Bohdanov (Дмитро Володимирович Богданов; born 6 March 2007) is a Ukrainian professional footballer who plays as a forward for club Energie Cottbus on loan from Union Berlin.

 Early life

-Bohdanov was born on 6 March 2007 in Kyiv, Ukraine and is a native of Kyiv, Ukraine.
+Bohdanov was born on 6 March 2007 in Kyiv, Ukraine.
 The son of Ukrainian footballer Volodymyr Bohdanov, he moved with his family to Germany in 2022 due to the Russian invasion of Ukraine.

 Club career

 As a youth player, Bohdanov joined the youth academy of Ukrainian side Dynamo Kyiv.
 In 2022, he joined the youth academy of German side Dynamo Dresden and was promoted to the club's first team in 2024.
 On 4 May 2024, he debuted for the club during a 0–1 home loss to SC Verl in the league.

 In August 2025, he moved to Bundesliga club Union Berlin.
 According to official information, he will train with the first team there, but is also slated to play for the Irons' U19 team.

+On 19 August 2026, Bohdanov was loaned by Energie Cottbus in 2.
+Bundesliga.

 International career

 Bohdanov is a Ukraine youth international.
-During the summer of 2024, he played for the Ukraine national under-17 football team at the 2024 UEFA European Under-17 Championship and played for the Ukraine national under-19 football team at the 2024 UEFA European Under-19 Championship.
+During the summer of 2024, he played for the Ukraine national under-17 football team at the 2024 UEFA European Under-17 Championship and played for the Ukraine national under-19 football team at the 2024 UEFA European Under-19 Championship and the 2026 UEFA European Under-19 Championship.